ina-uzu/EVA-Easier-Voice-Assistant/README.md

 ## Features

-- Users can register various functions with their own shortcut keys and enjoy them faster and easier.
+- Users can register various functions supported by AI speakers with their own shortcut keys.
-- By distinguishing the speaker based on the voice, the same voice input performs different functions for each user.
+- By distinguishing the speaker based on the voice, the same setence pronounced by each user performs different functions.

 ## Showcase